moosepicksanalytics/moose-picks-api/DATA_LEAKAGE_FIXES.md

 All critical data leakage issues identified in the overfitting action plan have been addressed.
 The models should now show realistic accuracy metrics (50-55% for spread, 55-65% for moneyline) instead of the impossible 100% accuracies.

+**Important Note**: The 100% accuracy issue is NOT caused by missing odds data.
+Missing odds would actually LOWER accuracy, not raise it to 100%.
+The issue was data leakage (features that encode the target variable), which we've now fixed.
+However, backfilling odds data is still recommended for complete features and better model performance.

 ## Fixes Implemented

 ### 1. ✅ Removed `spread_value` and `totals_value` Calculation